nexusformat/definitions/manual/source/installation.rst

 XML
 ---

+.. note:: XML is not the preferred format to use for NeXus.

 The NeXus API also supports
-using XML as the underlying on-disk format.
-This uses the Mini-XML library, developed by Michael Sweet, which is also available as a precompiled binary library for several operating systems.
+using XML as a legacy underlying on-disk format.
+This uses the Mini-XML library, developed by
+Michael Sweet, which is also available as a precompiled binary library for several operating systems.
 Check the Mini-XML web pages for more information: http://www.minixml.org/